sanamedio/log-of-learning/notes-19-oct-2018.md

 - (yield) is the place where anything sent to this coroutine goes; and using target.send we pass that value to multiple target coroutines
 - [ ] Is it possible to take multiple source yield in a non-conflicting way apart from just depending on their order?
+- You can send object to coroutine, i.e. you can pass for example a tuple ('a',1,1.0), and target can receive it

 ```python
 @coroutine